-The motherboard supports single Pentium ® II processor.
 The processor's VID pins automatically program the voltage regulator on the motherboard to the required processor voltage.
-The motherboard currently supports processors that run internally from 233 MHz to 500 MHz.
+The motherboard currently supports processors that run internally from 233 MHz to 333 MHz.

 The Pentium®II processor is packaged in a Single Edged Contact (S.E.C.) cartridge.
 The cartridge includes the processor core, second-level cache, thermal plate and back cover.
 The processor connects to the motherboard through the Slot 1 connector, a 242-pin edge connector.
-When mounted in a Slot 1 connector, the processor is secured by a retention mechanism attached to the motherboard.
+When mounted in a Slot 1 connector, the processor is secured by a retention mechanism attached to the motherboard